Shanthirajesh1981/Shanthi/README.md

-# This github link provides Design Approach, User stories, coding solution, playbook document(deployment plan), Automated Testsuite and Test coverage and Video Demo of the Tool from AgileTechies team for Hackathon2022
+# This github link provides Design Approach, User stories, coding solution, playbook document(deployment plan), Automated Testsuite , Test coverage and Video Demo of the Tool from AgileTechies team for Hackathon2022